blackbaud/sky-api-docs/content/support/changelog/ap/index.md

 With the new endpoint, note the following:

-- You can edit the following values of an existing invoice:
+- You can edit the following properties of an existing invoice:
             - `vendor_id`
             - `vendor_name`
             - `invoice_number`